code16/sharp/docs/guide/filters.md

 ## Drop filters depending on functional data

 Sometimes you may want to hide a filter to the user depending on the actual data, or on other filters values.
-This can be achieved by using the `dropFilter()` method in your EntityList class, typically in the `getListData()` method.
+This can be achieved by using the `useFilter()` method in your EntityList class, typically in the `getListData()` method.

 ```php
 class OrderEntityList extends SharpEntityList